gldog/anonymize_jira_users/README.md

 - The user never existed.
 - The user was deleted and Jira < 8.10 is used.
 In that case, the REST API isn't capable to find deleted users.
+Starting with Jira 8.10, deleted users will be found.

-**About 2) "The user is active":**
+About 2) "The user is active":

-Active users can also be anonymized by
+Active users could be anonymized by
 [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.14.1/#api/2/user/anonymization) .
 But the Anonymizer doesn't do this either.

-**About 4) Validation-error-messages:**
+About 4) Validation-error-messages:

-In case of validation-errors, _Jira_ prevents anonymization (this is not an implementation of the Anonymizer).
+In case of validation-errors, anonymization is prevented ba _Jira_, not by the Anonymizer.

 Some figures about durations: